jaimejim/lecture/src/coapdiscovery.md

 RD has two interfaces, one for **registration** and another for **lookup**.
 To start using either fo them we first we need to find the RD.
 There are several options:

-1. Already knowing the IP address.
+- Already knowing the IP address.
 Which means that devices need to be configured with that IP, this is the most common setup.
-1. Using a DNS name for the RD and use DNS to return the IP address of the RD.
+- Using a DNS name for the RD and use DNS to return the IP address of the RD.
 Which means that devices need to be configured with the domain name (e.g. `www.rd.jaime.win`).
-1. Multicast request as explained in the next below.
+- Multicast request all RDs in the same multicast group.
+More on that below.
-1. It could be configured using DNS Service Discovery ([DNS-SD](https://tools.ietf.org/html/rfc67630))
+- It could be configured using DNS Service Discovery ([DNS-SD](https://tools.ietf.org/html/rfc67630))
-1. It could be provided by default from the network using [IPv6 Neighbor Discovery](https://tools.ietf.org/html/rfc4861) by carrying information about the address of the RD, there is a Resource Directory Address Option ([RDAO](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20#section-4.1.1)) for it.
+- It could be provided by default from the network using [IPv6 Neighbor Discovery](https://tools.ietf.org/html/rfc4861) by carrying information about the address of the RD, there is a Resource Directory Address Option ([RDAO](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20#section-4.1.1)) for it.

-After performing the discovery you should get a URI of the resource directory like `coap://rd.jaime.win`
+After performing the discovery you should get the URI of the resource directory like `coap://rd.jaime.win`

 ### Registration